Overview of this Intermediate Functional Fitness Plan

 Phase 1 is VERY slow (especially towards the end of the phase), but even the final month of the program — Phase 3 — continued to have long breaks in movement.
 Even the “5, 4, 3, 2, 1” countdowns were often delayed throughout the program (“Ex: a cast interaction adding a pause between “3” and “2”), meaning that before nearly every exercise there was a frustrating delay prior to starting it.
 In contrast, the episodes with fewer breaks (or with breaks I was able to fast-forward) left me feeling much more energized and exhilarated.
 The final week of 645, “Performance Week,” at last gets closer to the endorphin rush that “6 Weeks of the Work” persistently delivered.

 Strangely, in some episodes, Amoila realizes he’s behind on getting all 7 moves done within 45 minutes and ends up rushing through or cutting down the amount.
 This was grimace-inducing for me because I kept thinking, “If you hadn’t had that leisurely conversation in the middle of the episode, you wouldn’t have to rush at the end!”
+2023 update: If you want a faster-paced program that also focuses on functional fitness, check out my “Sure Thing” review.

 B. Very short cool-down, always.